-Wooptix is an international company that was founded in Spain.
-It is a spin-off of the University of La Laguna's astrophysics department in Tenerife.
+Wooptix is an international company, founded in Spain, spin-off of the astrophysics department of the University of La Laguna, Tenerife.
 It offers a unique solution for capturing and processing the full spectrum of light through Wooptix Light Field and Wavefront Phase Imaging technologies.
 Its work focuses on advanced image and light field processing to achieve the best results in resolution, volumetric information and reflective item measurements.

-Its aim is to offer cutting-edge solutions in the world of imaging with state-of-the-art technology that has applications in fields as diverse as medicine, manufacturing, astrophysics, barcode scanners, augmented reality and video cameras.
+Its goal is to offer cutting-edge solutions in the world of imaging with cutting-edge technology that has applications in fields as diverse as medicine, manufacturing, astrophysics, barcode scanners, augmented reality and video cameras.